Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials: Criterion of diagonalizability

 where $I_{n,v}$ and $D_{j,v}$ are $n^2$-dimensional column vectors of matrices $I_n$ and $X_{i}^{j}$, respectively.
 They are defined similarly to $X_v$ of $X$ in Section~\ref{sec:compute_center}.
 This process takes at most $n-1$ times of matrix multiplications and at most $O(n^4)$ operations in total.
-It also involves the calculation of $\rk D$ using Gaussian elimination.
-If $\rk D < j$, $X_i^1,\cdots,X_i^j$ are linearly dependent.
-The corresponding minimal polynomial $p_i$ is then represented as
+If $\rk D < j$, $X_i^1, X_i^2, \ldots,X_i^j$ are linearly dependent.
+The corresponding minimal polynomial $p_i$ is represented as